Sheerpower Logo

 ↝ (Loop Back)

-magic_word$ = "SheerPower" guess$ = "" do line input "Guess the magic word: ": guess$ loop until lcase$(guess$) = lcase$(magic_word$) print "You guessed it!"
+magic_word$ = "Sheerpower" guess$ = "" do line input "Guess the magic word: ": guess$ loop until lcase$(guess$) = lcase$(magic_word$) print "You guessed it!"

-SheerPower's Unique Feature: Flexible Conditions
+Sheerpower's Unique Feature: Flexible Conditions

-Unlike many other languages, SheerPower allows you to place multiple `WHILE` (run while true) and `UNTIL` (run until true) conditions anywhere inside a `DO/LOOP`.
+Unlike many other languages, Sheerpower allows you to place multiple `WHILE` (run while true) and `UNTIL` (run until true) conditions anywhere inside a `DO/LOOP`.
 This lets you create complex, multi-exit loops without messy `IF` statements.

-do line input "Enter a number between 1 and 10: ": num !
-Check if the input is valid if num >= 1 and num <= 10 then print "Thank you!" exit do !
-The input is valid, so we exit the block. else print "Invalid input.
+do input "Enter a number between 1 and 10: ": num if num < 1 or num > 10 then print "Invalid input.
 Please try again." repeat do !
-The input is invalid, so we repeat the block. end if end do
+Try again end if print "Thank you" end do

 4. The Counting Loop: `FOR/NEXT`